Gary L. Scott

 In a volunteer capacity, Gary served as the President of North Texas Education Finance Corporation an entity created by the City of Dallas for the issuance of bonds for public and private schools.

 In addition to his professional activities, Gary is a highly regarded amateur chef.
 He has generously donated his expertise and time as a chef for a variety of charitable events including one event where the spirited bidding ended with a total of $19,000.
-He has twice assisted Abraham Salum, the chef for Salum restaurant, at a dinner at the James Beard House in New York.
-In addition, he participated in the monthly former Abacus Restaurant “Dirty Dozen” classes for more than 19 years and now regularly enjoys the cooking classes at Imoto under the direction of Chef Kent Rathbun.
+He has twice assisted Abraham Salum, the chef for Salum Restaurant, at a dinner at the James Beard House in New York.
+In addition, he participated in the monthly former Abacus Restaurant “Dirty Dozen” classes for more than 19 years and now regularly enjoys the cooking classes at Imoto under the direction of Chef Kent Rathbun and continues to study under a variety of other chefs in the DFW area.

-In October 2007, the Dallas Morning News did a feature story, “Restaurant gear suits amateur chef” describing the process Gary used as designer and general contractor for the complete gut and renovation of his residential kitchen into a “new workspace that offers the performance of a restaurant kitchen.”
+Plus, the Dallas Morning News did a feature story, “Restaurant gear suits amateur chef” describing the process Gary used as the designer and general contractor for the complete gut and renovation of his residential kitchen into a “new workspace that offers the performance of a restaurant kitchen.”

 He holds the following degrees: